OSCNWeb/oscn-news/_posts/2022-03-01-jnc-press-release.md

 - Donald B. Lynn, Oklahoma City
 - Stacy R. Morey, Norman
 - Laura M. Palk, Norman
-- Bevan G. Stockdell, Purcell
+- Bevan G. Stockdell, Edmond

 Immediately following the interviews, the JNC will provide the Governor a list of three nominees, and the Governor will have 60 days to make the appointment from those nominees.